 Old fashioned oats are larger and have been very lightly processed meaning that they still hold a true oat shape and have a harder texture.
 Quick-cooking oats have been heavily processed and no longer look like oats because they’ve pretty much been chopped into much smaller pieces so that they can cook more quickly.
 When used in baked goods quick oats usually blend into the background more for a softer cookie while old-fashioned oats remain chewy.

-This picture feels like it was taken forever ago and just last month!
+This picture feels like it was taken forever ago and it was taken just last month!
 Ha!
 Dang, people always told me kids grow up fast, but it hasn’t really hit me until this past year.
 I love getting a front row seat to watching these amazing humans learn and grow!

-Still have ripe bananas to use?
-Check out these other great ripe banana cookie recipes you can enjoy soon!
+Check out these other great ripe banana cookie recipes:

 - CHOCOLATE CHIP BANANA COOKIES